Have you ever seen Valentino Rossi?

 If you do care, this will be interesting to you…

 Humans can see a very narrow range in the middle of the electromagnetic spectrum, known as the visible light spectrum.

 This image helps to show how little the human eye can see in the whole spectrum:

-Why do fluorescent colours fade?
+Why do fluorescent colors fade?

-Can you print fluorescent colours?
+Can you print fluorescent colors?